The importance of being discrete: on the inaccuracy of continuous approximations in auction theory: Proofs

 Let us now recall our two conditions (and substitute $A = A'$): \begin{enumerate} \item $A \geq B$ \item $A \leq B'$ \end{enumerate} Since $ B > B'$, the truth of either condition implies the falsity of the other.
 Hence, at most one can hold; which means that $\beta(v+1)$ is uniquely implied by $\beta(v)$.
 By induction, this then means that the SE (if it exists) is uniquely implied by the choice of $\beta(1)$.\end{proof}

 \begin{proof}[Proof of Proposition \ref{prop 2}] To demonstrate existence, we will show that if one player (say player $2$) bids according to one of the two equilibrium strategies, then the other (player $1$) can do no better than follow the same strategy.

-Initially, suppose that player $2$ sets $\beta_2(v_2)= \floor{v_2/2}$.
-Then their bids are drawn from either $\{0, 1, 2, ..., x/2\}$ (if $x$ is even) or $\{0, 1, 2, ..., (x-1)/2\}$ (if $x$ is odd).
-First, we check that player $1$ prefers to follow the proposed equilibrium strategy than to win for sure.
-It is easy to show that the case in which winning for sure is most appealing is when player $1$'s value is $x$ (the maximum) and $x$ is odd.
-In that case, player $1$'s expected payoff from optimally winning for sure (by bidding an extra $1$) is

-Meanwhile, player $1$ wins in the candidate SE if and only if her opponent's value is $2$ (or more) lower than hers.
-Thus, player $1$'s equilibrium payoff is
+For simplicity, assume that $x$ is odd (a similar argument applies when $x$ is even and is therefore omitted).
+If player 2 bids $b_2 = \floor{v_2/2}$ for all $v_2 \in \mathbb{X}$, and therefore never bids more than $\floor{x/2} = (x-1)/2$, then for player 1